 Letters of Evaluation

 Most medical schools will provide you with several options for submitting letters of evaluation.
-Applicants can submit their letters via the AMCAS Letter Service or Interfolio (recommended).
+Typically, you may submit one of the following:

 - A packet of letters from a Career Center or a Letter Writing Service